-With the mobile ecosystem creating an even less patient user than desktop users, web performance issues harken us back to 1999 when we were on 56K baud modems and using netzero to dial up from airport lounges.
-A web site needs to be architected, designed, and coded with best practices to perform well.
-After reviewing Google analytics for an Atlassian Confluence website, we realized we had both client-side and server-side performance issues.
-Google provides more Web Performance tips to learn more about web performance tools at Google, including browser extensions and APIs for Insights, PageSpeed Service, and their optimization libraries.
-So we did some investigation and the following were some suggestions:
+Mobile market are creating an even less patient user than desktop users.
+Consequently, we find ourselves reminded of web performance issues in 1999.
+That was a time where we were on 56K baud modems and using netzero to dial up from airport lounges.
+During those times, we came to a simple conclusion regarding websites.
+A website needs to be designed, and coded with the best possible practices to perform well.
+So, we reviewed Google analytics for an Atlassian Confluence website.
+Then, we realized we had both client-side and server-side performance issues.
+To give an example of web performance, Google provides more Web Performance tips to learn more about web performance tools at Google.
+This includes browser extensions and APIs for Insights, PageSpeed Service, and their optimization libraries.
+With that in mind, we did some investigation and the following were some suggestions:

 Compressing resources with gzip or deflate can reduce the number of bytes sent over the network.
 Enable compression for the following resources to reduce their transfer size.
 We found about 72% reduction.

 Setting an expiry date or a maximum age in the HTTP headers for static resources instructs the browser to load previously downloaded resources from local disk rather than over the network.
 Leverage browser caching for cacheable resources.
 We had several files that could be cached for 10 minutes and a two for 30 and 60 minutes.

 Prioritize Visible Content